CSCMU-TEAMS/.github/CONTRIBUTING.md

 # Contributing to Chiang Mai University Computer Science Organization

 Thank you for your interest in contributing to the Chiang Mai University Computer Science Organization!
-We welcome contributions from all computer science students and enthusiasts.
+We welcome contributions from all computer science students and enthusiasts in the academic year 2022.
 By contributing, you help us create a vibrant and collaborative environment for learning, sharing knowledge, and advancing computer science.

 ## How to Contribute